Welcome to the Battle Born Civil War Reenactors

-The Battle Born Civil War Reenactors would like to thank the NRA Foundation for their grant of $34,000 for the purchase of 2 cannons, rifles and uniforms.
+The Battle Born Civil War Reenactors would like to thank the NRA Foundation for their generous grant which allowed the purchase of 2 cannons, rifles and uniforms.

 “The National Rifle Association of America was founded in 1871 as a direct result of the Civil War.
 The First President of the NRA was Civil War General Ambrose Burnside.
 He was very discouraged with the northern recruits he got during the war.
 Union Army records for the Civil War indicate that its troops fired about 1,000 rifle shots for each Confederate soldier hit, causing General Burnside to lament his recruits: "Out of ten soldiers who are perfect in drill and the manual of arms, only one knows the purpose of the sights on his gun or can hit the broad side of a barn!”

 The NRA has become one of the United States' largest certifying bodies for firearm safety training and proficiency training courses for police departments, recreational hunting, and child firearm safety. “

 We are an association consisting of individuals and families dedicated to pursuing and encouraging family oriented fun and participation in Civil War Reenacting while also educating and sharing history with our fellow citizens about the events surrounding the American Civil War.